 How do I find homeschool science materials that aren’t anti-evolution?

 The good news is that the homeschool science landscape has changed some in recent years as homeschooling has gained momentum outside conservative Christian circles.
 According to the National Center for Education Statistics, in 2016 there were approximately 1.7 million children being homeschooled in the U.S. Articles in Business Insider and The Atlantic testify to the growing popularity of homeschooling among people who are not religious, a group that now makes up about 1/3 of the total homeschoolers.
 Also, some Christian homeschoolers have become more vocal about their desire for materials that are not YEC or anti-evolution.
+As a result of the COVID-19 pandemic, more households than ever before have begun homeschooling.

 In light of the changing market, some Christian homeschool resource providers have taken a more inclusive approach, even if they do not fully endorse the EC view.